 - For the most protection, always make online purchases using your credit card.
 Avoid using debit or prepaid cards.
 There is a general liability limit of $50 for fraudulent charges on credit cards, and most credit card companies offer 100% purchase protection.
 This protection is not provided on debit or prepaid cards.

 - Scammers may also send official-looking emails claiming to be from Amazon, Walmart, Best Buy, Costco, etc. Amazon recommends that if you receive such an email, first go to your orders on Amazon to "see if there is an order that matches the details in the email correspondence."

-Buyers also need to be aware of phone call scams during this time.
-Bad actors will try to trick unwary people by offering holiday deals or ask for charitable donations in exchange for login credentials, credit card information, or bank account numbers.
+Buyers also need to be aware of phone call scams.
+Scammers will try to trick unwary people by offering holiday deals or asking for charitable donations in exchange for login credentials, credit card information, or bank account numbers.
 And if the caller asks for payment with a gift card, that's probably a scam.
 Legitimate organizations will not ask for payment with a gift card.
-An sure way to avoid fraudulent phone calls is not to answer any call that is an unknown number.
+A sure way to avoid fraudulent phone calls is not to answer any call that is an unknown number.

 Shopping online this holiday season can help you be safe from COVID-19 transmission and offer great deals, but you need to be careful.
-Cybercriminals invest a lot of time and effort to try and scam you out of your money, so make sure you thoroughly examine who you are buying from before you make your purchases.
+Cybercriminals invest a lot of time and effort to try and scam you out of your money, so thoroughly examine whom you are buying from before you make your purchases.